 - Resolution set to Fixed

-#2 Updated by Etienne Massip about 5 years ago
+#2 Updated by Etienne Massip over 5 years ago

 Yes I think they should have because r1893 was committed on a "can't reproduce" basis and broke any possibilities to include a UTF-8 encoded parameter in the URL (was

 I don't see the point of pre-escaping a parameter which will be necessarily URL-escaped at the time the request is issued.

 And I think that #1826 could have been fixed by using relative URLs which wouldn't have been processed by Apache mod_rewrite.

 Could you please discuss them before reverting other people's commits?